%20Clone%20with%20Adalo.jpg)

 Step 36: Publishing Updates

-One of Adalo's strengths is easy updates:
+One of Adalo's strengths is easy updates with unlimited app store updates on all paid plans:

 For Web Apps: